What are the requirements and how do i bring my foreign spouse to the U. S? This is a very common question in our offices.

 Call us today and get a private consultation for any immigration matter involving a family-based immigration in the United States .

-- Be an American citizen.
+- Be an American citizen, or

-- Be a permanent legal resident.
+- Be a lawful permanent resident.

 Requirements For American Citizens